There is Still Time to Claim

-Most families with no or low incomes can now claim the CTC using the recently re-launched simplified online filing portal, GetCTC.org.
+Families with no or low incomes have until November 15th to claim the CTC using the simplified filing portal, GetCTC.org!

 Tax Day has passed, but families that didn’t file a tax return still can claim thousands of dollars from the expanded 2021 Child Tax Credit.
 Nearly all families with children are entitled to claim the credit.